mcc-us/bookkeeping/_pages/chap01.accounting-cycle.md

 ## 3. Post Transactions From Journal To Ledger

-- Transactions listed in the Journal are transfered to their respective Ledger accounts.
+- Transactions listed in the Journal are transferred to their respective Ledger accounts.
 - Each account has its own ledger for tracking.

 ![example ledger](/assets/misc/post.2.ledger.jpg)